 - Developmental and relationship-based models of intervention

 Research tells us that improving the development and function of neural networks that connect far-reaching regions of the brain should be the goal of behavior therapy.
 That’s because building long-range neural connections supports complex information processing, and the integration of sensory, motor, cognitive, and social-emotional functions.

 To strengthen long-range networks (and to reduce the excess activity in short-range networks), a behavior intervention program must avoid the over-repetition of discrete tasks.
 Once skills are acquired, they must be immediately expanded and generalized to new contexts.

 Reshaping Neural Networks

 Cortica’s approach to behavior therapy aims to reshape neural networks to enhance long-range connectivity.

 Our skilled ABA clinicians conduct sessions in the home, clinic, and community.

-Interested in learning more about how Cortica’s approach to behavior therapy differs from traditional ABA programs?
+Interested in learning more about Cortica’s approach to behavior therapy program?
 Contact our office to speak with a member of our ABA team.